 - 1. Residents of the public housing project funded with public housing money; - 2.
-Residents of a PHA's other public housing projects, or residents assisted with Section 8 vouchers or project-based rental assistance (the addition of Section 8 residents would be an improvement over the existing rule); - 3.
-YouthBuild participants (see Attachment 1 on page 16); and, - 4.
-People in the metro area (or non-metro county) with income less than 80% of the area median income (AMI). - ⇒ Because women are under-represented in the construction trades, NLIHC recommends slightly modifying the language of each priority level to include "especially women".
+Residents of a PHA's other public housing projects, or residents assisted with Section 8 voucher or project-based rental assistance (the addition of Section 8 residents would be an improvement over the existing rule); - 3.
+YouthBuild participants (see Attachment 1 on page 20); and, - 4.
+People in the metro area (or non-metro county) with income less than 80% of the area median income (AMI).